 Click on Options.

-Click the Clear now button to complete the task.
+Click the Clear now button.

 Once you completed the steps, websites will load as they should, but you’ll notice that they will take longer to load than usual.
 This is expected, and it’s because Mozilla Firefox has to re-cache the data again.
 As a result of clearing up cookies, you may also need to sign-in again to some of your online services.